Friday the 13th Part VI: Jason Lives: Post-production

 McLoughlin ultimately shot three endings, two of which were not included on the film's DVD release.
 In one ending, Jason's mask floats to the surface of Crystal Lake, having become detached during his struggle with Megan.
-In another, Deputy Cologne tries to reach the jail cell keys after having been locked in by Tommy and Megan; the door to the police station opens and the film abruptly ends, indicating that Jason managed to get free.
+In another, Deputy Rick Cologne (Vincent Guastaferro) tries to reach the jail cell keys after having been locked in by Tommy and Megan; the door to the police station opens and the film abruptly ends, indicating that Jason managed to get free.
 The producers disliked both of these endings, as each one left Jason's survival ambiguous, and wanted it explicitly shown onscreen that he was still capable of returning for a sequel.
 As a result, McLoughlin shot the film's used ending, showing a closeup of Jason's open, twitching eye.

 Music

 The film's music was composed by Harry Manfredini, who composed the scores to all of the series' previous installments.
 In addition to the original score, the soundtrack also featured: